 9.3 These GCS and the contractual relationship between us and the Customer shall be governed exclusively by German substantive law, to the exclusion of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 / CISG .

 10.1 The Customer must treat the conclusion of the contract confidentially and may only refer to the business relationship with us in advertising material after our written consent.
-The contracting parties undertake to treat all non-public commercial or technical details which become known to them through the business relationship as business secrets and to obligate their employees accordingly.
+The customer undertakes to treat all non-public commercial or technical details which become known to him through the business relationship as business secrets and to obligate his employees accordingly.

 10.2 The obligation to maintain secrecy shall continue to apply for a period of three calendar years after termination of the contract.

 10.3 We will treat any personal data of the Customer in accordance with the data protection law applicable in Germany, in particular the GDPR.